Fire and rescue services

 To help protect yourself:

-Business fraud scams are common in Zambia.
+Business fraud scams are common.
 People have been cheated after being persuaded to travel to Zambia on business.

 To avoid a potential scam: